kalarp/windows-selection-guide/main.md

 Choosing the right windows requires a careful balance between aesthetics, performance, and cost.
 By understanding the strengths and weaknesses of each material and style, and considering your regional climate, you can make a decision that enhances your home’s value and comfort.

 **Maintenance and Lifespan Expectations in Different European Climates**
 Finally, consider how each type of window will perform over time in your specific environment.
-Regular maintenance, such as cleaning, sealing, or repainting, is key to ensuring longevity—especially in regions with extreme weather conditions.
+Regular maintenance, such as cleaning, sealing, or repainting, is key to ensuring longevity.